zachrynewycz/discord-website-clone/README.md

 # Discord Website Clone
 This project is a clone of the official discord website *(including animations)*.
 Recreated it as close to 1:1 as possible.
-Out of the seven pages that discord has, the clone features four out of the seven pages.
+Of the seven pages that discord has, the clone features four out of the seven pages.

 **Live Demo:** https://discord-clone-bda18.web.app/